bcit-ci/CodeIgniter/user_guide_src/source/libraries/javascript.rst

 Javascript Class
 ################

-.. note:: This driver is experimental.
-Its feature set and
+.. note:: This library is DEPRECATED and should not be used.
+It has always
-	implementation may change in future releases.
+	been with an 'experimental' status and is now no longer supported.
+	Currently only kept for backwards compatibility.

 CodeIgniter provides a library to help you with certain common functions that you may want to use with Javascript.
 Please note that CodeIgniter